0x78654C/xTerminal/README.md

                  Ping with -t can be canceled with CTRL+X key combination. cport     -- Checks if a specific port is open/closed on a Hostname/IP.
 Use -h for additional parameters.
                  Example 1: cport IPAddress/HostName -p 80   (checks if port 80 is open)
                  Example 2: cport IPAddress/HostName -p 1-200   (checks if any port is open from 1 to 200)
+                 Example 3: cport stimeout 100   (Set check port time out in milliseconds.
+Default value is 500.)
+                 Example 4: cport rtimeout   (Reads the current time out value)

     ---------------- C# Core Runner and Add-ons ------------- ccs       -- Compiles and runs in memory C# code directly from a file using Roslyn.
 Usage: